 Overhead, dozens of crows circled the dark shapes that sood in the canal.
 Dozens of damp and muddy children stood, gazing up at the sky.
 Occasionally one of the murder above dove to land on a child below.
 They pecked at their faces, violently piercing mouths, ears and eyes.
 Cheeks.
 Necks.
 Even at a distance, I could see many of the children were full of holes.
 The ragged skin of their faces pecked so often they were torn and bloodless.
 As it happened, the ones pecked at didn’t flinch or react.
 They just stood motionless as though they weren’t the feast spread for the hungry birds at all.

 I moved forward slowly, my feet cutting a cautious path toward the muddy edges as the din of the frogs growing ever louder around me until their song became one uninterrupted note.
 That was when I heard them.
 The voices of the children.
 The Crow Kids were squawkingsquacking and cawing like birds.

 “Sink with us forever”

 “Come soar with us through clouds of muck beneath our murky sky.”

-My head swam with their voices.
-The children’s rhyme came to me, blotting them out completely.
+My head swam with their voices until the words of the children’s rhyme blotted them out completely.

 Crow Kids are liars.